bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-12-requirements.md

 - Develop app client-side code to be compatible with all BigCommerce [supported browsers](https://support.bigcommerce.com/s/article/Themes-Supported-Browsers).

 ## Functionality
-- Apps must work as intended and can not conflict with BigCommerce functionality
+- Apps must work as intended and can not conflict with BigCommerce functionality.

 - Apps must use V3 endpoints in favor of V2 endpoints when feature parity exists.
 - Apps must serve all callback URLs over HTTPS.
 - Apps that process transactions or handle credit card data must pass a PCI Compliance review by BigCommerce's security team.